Toward Compact Deep Neural Networks via Energy-Aware Pruning: Method

 \subsection{Energy-based Filter Pruning Approach}

-We define a $\mathcal{R}$ function by adopting an energy-aware pruning criterion.
+Given the pre-trained model~$f(\mathcal{X};\mathbf{W})$, we define a $\mathcal{R}$ function by adopting an energy-aware pruning criterion.
 Our hypothesis is that the more energy a filter has, the larger amount of information it contains.
-In other words, we could define an regularization function that can minimize the difference between the energies from the pre-trained model and the pruned model.
-Therefore, in terms of energy efficiency, $\mathcal{R}$ in Equation~\ref{eq:obj_func_pr} can be defined as
+In other words, we could define a regularization function that can minimize the difference between the energies from the pre-trained model and the pruned model.
+Therefore, in terms of energy efficiency, $\mathcal{R}$ can be defined as

 where $\mathbf{E}(\cdot) = \{ \mathbf{e}_{1}, \mathbf{e}_{2}, \dots, \mathbf{e}_{l} \}$ indicate total amount of energy in the network.
-And each $\mathbf{e}_l$ denotes the amount of energy at layer $l$ and is computed on the corresponding feature map using our criterion which will be discussed thoroughly afterwards.
-Additionally, we introduce a pruning mask $\mathbf{M} \in \{ 0, 1 \} ^{c_l}$ which determines if a filter is remained or pruned during feed-forward propagation such that when $\mathbf{M}$ is vectorized: $\mathbf{W}' = \mathbf{W}\odot\mathbf{M}$, where is an element-wise multiplication between $\mathbf{W}$ and $\mathbf{M}$.
+And each $\mathbf{e}_l$ denotes the amount of energy at layer $l$ and is computed on the corresponding feature map using our criterion which will be discussed thoroughly afterward.
+Additionally, we introduce a binary pruning mask $\mathbf{M} \in \{ 0, 1 \} ^{c_l}$ which determines if a filter is remained or pruned during feed-forward propagation such that when $\mathbf{M}$ is vectorized: $\mathbf{W}' = \mathbf{W}\odot\mathbf{M}$, where is an element-wise multiplication between $\mathbf{W}$ and $\mathbf{M}$.
 And here, we assume that each $\mathbf{e}_l$ can be approximated by $\mathbf{e}_l \approx \vert \vert \mathbf{w}_l \vert \vert _ \ast $ computed by decomposition approach.
 Here, we adopt the decomposition approach, SVD, to quantify filter-wise energy consumption.
-SVD is the basis for many related techniques in dimensionality reduction used to obtain reduced order models (ROMs).
-For pruning, SVD helps finding the best $k$-dimensional perpendicular subspace with respect to the dataset in each point.
-Especially, the singular values plays an important role in algebraic complexity theory.
+SVD is the basis for many related techniques in dimensionality reduction used to obtain reduced-order models (ROMs).
+For pruning, SVD helps find the best $k$-dimensional perpendicular subspace with respect to the dataset in each point.
+Especially, singular values play an important role in algebraic complexity theory.
 That is, the singular value represents the energy of each rank-one matrix.
 Singular values represent the importance of its associated rank-one matrix.